By Emma North

 Traction alopecia is a hair loss condition where if the hair is repeatedly pulled on, whether that’s through hair ties, clips or braids, you are left with bald patches.
 It can be reversed with care and attention but, in severe cases, it can be permanent.

 Sometimes there is no physical reason as to why you might be experiencing hair loss.
 Your hair follicles might be perfectly functional, but intense feelings of stress and inward emotions can trigger this outward symptom too.

-It is easier said than done but try to remove or avoid highly stressful situations in your life.
+It might be easier said than done, but try to remove, reduce or avoid highly stressful situations in your life.
 There are many different ways of coping with stress, but meditation techniques, regular exercise, and seeking professional help are all options that you can explore to help you cope during stressful times.